-With otherworldly mountains and white sand beaches, amazing wildlife and tasty pies, a visit to Assynt and Lochinver in Scotland not to be missed.
+Welcome to Lochinver – with otherworldly mountains and white sand beaches, amazing wildlife and tasty pies, whether you are driving the North Coast 500 or not, a visit to Assynt and Lochinver in Scotland not to be missed.

 2 – Catch the ferry to Handa Island